Teaching English in an Italian Public School

 The demand for English teachers spans all ages, starting with the optional scuola materna for children from 3 to 6 years.
 With the exception of several border regions, including Varese bordering Switzerland and Alto Adige bordering Austria, learning English is compulsory from the Scuola Elementare onwards.
 The Scuola Elementary is for children aged between 6 and 11.
-Then there is the Scuola Media (11 - 14) and the scuola superiore from 14 to 17, 18, or 19 depending on the type of school chosen.
-A list of schools can be found in a hard copy of the Pagine Gialle (yellow pages) or online at www.paginegialle.it.
+Then there is the Scuola Media (11-14) and the scuola superiore from 14 to 17, 18, or 19 depending on the type of school chosen.
+A list of schools can be found in a hard copy of the Pagine Gialle (yellow pages).

 Even if the teachers don’t want your services now, do something to mark yourself out.
 Offer to have a coffee with the teachers once a week so they can practice their language on you or ask to see a lesson in action.
 By getting a good rapport going early on, you stand a better job of being picked the for the selection process the following year.

 As with all jobs within the public system, you have to enter a "concorso" or selection process.
 What this actually entails depends on the school that is employing you.
 Once you've found out about the "bando" or the announcement that a contract is available, it could be a simple matter of sending in your CV.
 Alternatively you may have to go through a rigorous selection process.
 Last year, I played a four-month game of cat and mouse as I was called for interview at the university.
 I had several interviews each time with the same person, who simply insisted there was not yet a job available — despite assurances by his secretary to the contrary.